shawnusaf/MELODIES-MONET/docs/appendix/yaml.rst

    * **method:** The file format to read from.
 Options are 'netcdf' and 'pkl'.
    * **filenames:** The filename(s) that should be read in.
 For method: 'netcdf' this must be set as a dict in the form filenames: {'group1':str or iterable of filename(s) in group1, group2: str or iterable of filename(s) in group2,...}.
 For method: 'pkl' this must be set as either a string with the filename or as an or iterable of filenames.
 Wildcards will be expanded to any matching files.

+**pairing_kwargs:** This is an optional argument.
+This dictionary allows for specifying keyword arguments for pairing methods.
+First level should be the observation type (e.g. "sat_grid_clm", "sat_swath_clm").
+Then under the observation type label provide the specific pairing options for your application.

+   * **apply_ak:** This is an optional argument used for pairing of satellite data.
+When no pairing keyword arguments are specified it will default to True.
+This should be set to True when application of satellite averaging kernels or apriori data to model observations is desired.
+   * **mod_to_overpass:** This is an optional argument used for pairing of satellite data.
+When set to True the model data will be pre-processed to the published local overpass time for the satellite.
+As of now, local overpass times are hard-wired.

 Models
 ------
 All input for each instance of the model class.
 First level should be the model